anil614sagar/advanceddevjam/lab7.md

 	![image alt text](images/lab-7/image_0.png)

-* Click on the API proxy that you created in "API Development - Create a Reverse Proxy" lab.
+* Click on the API proxy that you created in pre requisites step.

 * Click on the **Develop** tab.
 Select **PreFlow** from the sidebar under **Proxy Endpoints** section.